cortonemo/bardos-do-mondego/docs/adventures/s22_a_sombra_do_tempo_perdido_summary.md

-# Sessão 22  A Sombra do Tempo Perdido: Resumo Detalhado
+# A Sombra do Tempo Perdido

 | Português | English |
 |-----------|---------|